 Do not indulge in alcoholic beverages when working with children.
+"Do not" means none; no alcohol!
+Not a single beer should be consumed when working with children.
 Never approach or work with children when under the influence of alcoholic beverages.
 Never function as a driver or crew member on rolling stock when under the influence of alcoholic beverages or prescription drugs that warn against operating motor vehicles while using.
 Do not allow other adults under the influence to approach children in your care.
 Such activity is strictly prohibited.